HotInk/hotink/README.markdown

 **Hot Ink** is a multi-account content management application built by [Canadian University Press](http://www.cup.ca) and [Campus Plus](http://www.campusplus.com) to help small publishers organize content for online publication.
-It provides a management interface for the upload and storage and indexing of articles, images, audiofiles, blogs, and print issue PDF files.
+It provides a management interface for the upload, storage and indexing of articles, images, audiofiles, blogs, and print issue PDF files.
 Hot Ink supplies a full site design management system, allowing each account's stored content to be displayed to users as a complete news-publication website.

 It also publishes a public XML API (with JSON support coming soon) that can be used by client applications to publish or distribute archived content.